Centrally scheduling your assessments and exams

 |International embassies||The invigilator must be an employee of the embassy.
 The venue must be located at the embassy.|

-Arrangements should be made at least three weeks prior to the examination period.
+Arrangements should be made at least four weeks prior to the examination period.

 Disability or medical reasons

-If you need alternative exam arrangements due to a medical condition or disability you should seek approval from Counselling and Disability Services.
+If you need alternative exam arrangements due to a medical condition or disability you should seek approval from AccessAbility Services.
 You are also eligible if you are a primary carer of a person with a disability.

-If you have obligatory religious requirements that prevent you from sitting an examination at the scheduled time you should seek approval from Multi-Faith Services for alternative arrangements to sit your examinations.
+If you have obligatory religious requirements that prevent you from sitting an examination at the scheduled time you should seek approval for alternative arrangements to sit your examinations.